MQT Bench: Benchmarking Software and Design Automation Tools for Quantum Computing: MQT Bench

 \subsection{Extendability}

-Quantum computing is a rapidly evolving area of research and, especially in the recent years, numerous promising algorithms and fields of application have emerged.
+Quantum computing is a rapidly evolving area of research and, especially in recent years, numerous promising algorithms and applications have emerged.
 Any benchmark suite has to be extendable and must continuously evolve in order to remain relevant. \mbox{MQT Bench} is designed to be easily extendable in a multitude of ways:

-\begin{itemize} \item \emph{Algorithms}: New applications and algorithms can easily be integrated into \mbox{MQT Bench} by providing the corresponding algorithmic level description.
-The generation of all other levels and options (such as the native \mbox{gate-sets}, architectures, and compilers with their settings) is automatically handled by the proposed library. \item \emph{Native gate-sets}: So far, native \mbox{gate-sets} of superconducting quantum computers from IBM, Rigetti, and Oxford Quantum Circuits are provided---in addition to the \mbox{gate-set} of IonQ's ion trap-based quantum computers.
+\begin{itemize} \item \emph{Algorithms}: New applications and algorithms can be easily integrated into \mbox{MQT Bench} by providing the corresponding algorithmic level description.
+The generation of all other levels and options (such as the native \mbox{gate-sets}, architectures, and compilers with their settings) is automatically handled by the proposed library. \item \emph{Native gate-sets}: So far, native \mbox{gate-sets} of superconducting quantum computers from IBM, Rigetti, and Oxford Quantum Circuits are provided---in addition to the \mbox{gate-sets} of IonQ's and Quantinuum's ion \mbox{trap-based} quantum computers.
 In the future, additional \mbox{gate-sets} (such as those of Google's and or AQT's quantum computers) can be realized by adopting the necessary compilation routines in the proposed library. \item \emph{Hardware architectures}: All major players currently rely on a modular platform for the architecture of their devices in order to further scale their quantum computers.
 It is straightforward to extend \mbox{MQT Bench's} list of available architectures to accommodate future architectures. \end{itemize}